ondat/documentation/docs/reference/cluster-operator/examples.md

 In the above example a toleration `key1=value1:EffectToTolerate` would be tolerated and `key2` would be tolerated regardless of the value and effect.
-For more information about tolerations please see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+For more information about tolerations, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).